 Crunchyroll compared to other anime streaming services

-Crunchyroll has one of the longest free trials you can sign-up for, and it is the longest free trial of the streaming services that are dedicated to anime.
-You can sign up for a 14-day free trial if you are a new user.
+Crunchyroll has one of the longest free trials you can sign up for, and it is the longest free trial of the streaming services that are dedicated to anime.
+You can sign up for a 7-day free trial if you are a new user.
 As you can see, some streaming services don’t have any free trials, like HBO Max and Netflix.
+Crunchyroll used to have a 14-day free trial, but they decreased it to a 7-day free trial.
+They used to have the longest trial, but now, their trial length is the same as other sites like HIDIVE.

-As you can see in the table below as well, they are the only service that has a ad-supported free plan available and their paid plans, which are ad-free, are competitively priced.
-I added library size on here as well.
+If you like to watch TV shows and movies in addition to anime, though, given the price increase other platforms, like Netflix or Hulu may be more for you.
+I added library size here as well.
 If not noted by the streaming service themselves, I went into my account and counted the approximate number of anime titles that each had on their platform.
 For streaming platforms that don’t own the license to the anime they are streaming, like Netflix, this number is extremely variable, because anime are arriving and leaving their platform all of the time.

 That all being said, here is how Crunchyroll compares to all of the other streaming services that stream anime on their platform, including pricing and free trial size.